kumar1983/html5videoplayer/wphtml5player/readme.txt

-﻿=== HTML5 Audio and Video Framework for Wordpress ===
+﻿=== HTML5 Multimedia Framework for Wordpress ===
 Contributors: CJ_Jackson
 Author URI: http://cj-jackson.com/
 Donate link: http://cj-jackson.com/donate/
 Tags: audio, html5, quickcode, video, flowplayer Requires at least: 2.6
 Tested up to: 3.0
-Stable tag: 1.7.3
+Stable tag: 1.8.0

-A Highly Customisable HTML5 Audio and Video Framework for Wordpress
+A Highly Customisable HTML5 Multimedia Framework for Wordpress

 == Description ==

-HTML5 Audio and Video Framework is designed to be a highly customisable plugin for wordpress that allows advanced users to add their own JavaScript Libraries, or other JavaScript Libraries such as VideoJS and JW Player for HTML5 within the Wordpress theme file `header.php` via [advanced options](http://code.google.com/p/html5videoplayer/wiki/AdvancedOptions).
+HTML5 Multimedia Framework is designed to be a highly customisable plugin for wordpress that allows advanced users to add their own JavaScript Libraries, or other JavaScript Libraries such as VideoJS and JW Player for HTML5 within the Wordpress theme file `header.php` via [advanced options](http://code.google.com/p/html5videoplayer/wiki/AdvancedOptions).